dog-face/nova-webgames/RENDER_DEPLOYMENT.md

 1. A GitHub account with this repository pushed
 2. A Render account (sign up at https://render.com)
 3. Git access to this repository
+4. **Note**: Render requires a credit card even for free tier services (to prevent abuse).
+You won't be charged for free tier usage.

 ## Quick Deploy (Using Blueprint)